devnorb/discordGPT/README.md

 $ npm install discordgpt
 ```

+Warning: While this package is specifically developed to work with discord.js v14, there is no assurance that it will be compatible with either discord.js v13 or v12.

 ## Usage

 DiscordGPT can implement AI features into your Discord bot by just a few simple steps.